| |

 licences granted for the township in the 18th and early 19th centuries, although

 the names and locations of the premises are unknown.
-You can see in
+At least once in the village's history there has been more than one inn and you can see in

 the list of licensees that Richard Hardacre and John Hall were both